OHDSI/TheBookOfOhdsi/DataQuality.md

 ## Summary

+\BeginKnitrBlock{rmdsummary}
-\BeginKnitrBlock{rmdsummary}<div class="rmdsummary">- Most observational healthcare data were not collected for research.
+- Most observational healthcare data were not collected for research.

 - Data quality checks are an integral part of research.
 Data quality must be assessed to determine whether the data are of sufficient quality for research purposes.